About the Program

 Getting to a program close, we will briefly cover all topics of previous weeks, concentrating on your personal learnings, findings, insights, practical questions, and next steps.Practice, practice, practice: analysing markets, networking with founders and other investors, going to pitches or receiving them, making your own assessments even if on paper, – and eventually investing your money over what you consider a reasonable assessment, even if (or especially) it will turn out to be a mistake over time.

-Your personal and group learnings, insights, surprises, and perspectives.
-Introduction of your angel profile to other group members.
+Your personal and group learnings, insights, surprises, perspectives.
+Feedback for the program.

 Business Angel School Speakers